Chinmay-KB/project-kopie/README.md

 ![Use case 1](https://raw.githubusercontent.com/Chinmay-KB/project-kopie/master/screenshots/kopie1.jpg)

 ## What is Kopie?
-Think of all those times when you needed to copy a lengthy URL, or a few lines of text, or some activation code to your phone.
-What are your ways?
-Mail yourself the text?
-Open Whatsapp web or any other messaging service and send youself the code?
-Now you have Kopie!
+Think of all those times when you needed to copy a lengthy URL, or a few lines of text, or a activation code to your phone.
+What ways you use?
+Do you still <br><b> Mail yourself the text?</b><br><b>Open Whatsapp web or any other messaging service and send youself the code?</b><br> Now you can be hassle free and let Kopie do its work!
-Kopie sits cosily in your browser extension list, ready to convert any text you have copied into a QR code.
-Just point your phone camera at it and you have that little piece of text on your phone!
+Kopie sits cosily on your browser extension list, ready to convert any text you have copied into a QR code.
+Just focus your phone camera at the QR code and you have that little piece of text on your phone!

 ### Limitations
 I went on a hit and trial spree to find out what's the maximum length of text it can convert to QR code.
-Found out that it actually can handle everything thrown at it, but the bottleneck is the phone camera, which can not process a very dense QR.
-Hence I have manually throttled the character length at 500 characters for now.
-Also this has not yet been tested in firefox, any contribution towards that is welcome !
+Found out that it can actually handle everything thrown at it, but the bottleneck is the phone camera, which can not process a very dense QR.
+So, I have manually throttled the character length at 500 characters for now.
+Also Kopie is not yet  tested on firefox web browser, any contribution towards that is welcome !

 ### Installation
 I will try to publish this extension in the Chrome web store and Firefox Browser add-ons, until then you can side load it on your browser.